gaborbozo/Notes/se/npm.md

 ---

-**Package**  is a module containing one or multiple files combined together to represent a specific function f.e. working with dates with _moment_ package.
+**Package**  is a module containing one or multiple files combined together to represent a specific function f.e. working with dates with the _moment_ package.
 **Dependency** is a package that the project relies on and listed in the `package.json` under dependencies (or devDependencies).
+# Managing packages
 Accross so many packages we may only need some.
 In order to manage dependencies  _NPM_ is used to install the necessary ones to our local environment.
-# Managing packages

 `npm install`
 `npm uninstall`